Senators introduce a bill to hack the Department of Homeland Security

-U.S. senators want to create the first non-military bug bounty program in the federal government.

-On Thursday, Senators Maggie Hassan (D-NH) and Rob Portman (R-OH) introduced the Hack DHS Act to establish a federal bug bounty program in the Department of Homeland Security.
+On Thursday, Senators Maggie Hassan, a Democrat and Republican Rob Portman introduced the Hack DHS Act to establish a federal bug bounty program in the DHS.

 Bug bounty programs let hackers test the security of technical systems.
 Engineers hunt for "bugs," or errors in code that could leak information or break the security of websites and communication tools, and are paid when they find something.

-Note: Correction: An earlier version of this story incorrectly stated that this was the government's first non-military bug bounty program.